 Ana Hato and Deane Waretini

 New Zealand's first commercial records were of performances by Ana Matawhaura Hato (Tūhourangi, Ngāti Whakaue, 1907-1953) and her cousin Deane Waretini (Tūhourangi, 1905?-1967), recorded in Rotorua in 1927 by the Australian branch of Parlophone.
 A few years later they travelled to Sydney to record more discs.
+Such were the popularity of Hato's and Waretini's recordings that they remained in print until the mid-1950s.

 The Rotorua Māori Choir